deepbsd/deepbsd.github.io/_posts/2021-09-23-Learning_Bash.markdown

 This implies another of the fundamental princples:  Keep it simple.
 Text is simple.

-## Silence is Golden
+# Silence is Golden

-With Bash, if everything went okay, it will not say anything extra.
+With Bash, if everything went okay, the terminal will not say anything extra.
 When a Bash program has nothing surprising to report, it stays mum.
 If you type `echo 'Hello World'` and execute it, there's not notice that your command succeeded.
 You'll probably only notice that it didn't do what you want if you specifically trap